 The carrying amounts of Accounts receivable, Other current assets and Accounts payable and other approximate fair value due to their short maturity, unless otherwise specified.
 The fair value of equity investments with readily determinable fair values, included in Intangible assets, goodwill and other, is classified as Level 1 with gains and losses being recorded in Other income within the Consolidated Statements of Income.
 The fair value of derivative financial instruments, included in Other current assets and Accounts payable and other is classified as Level 2 and is used to manage the Company's exposure to foreign currency risk.
 The fair value is measured by discounting future cash flows using a discount rate derived from market data for financial instruments subject to similar risks and maturities.
 The fair value of assets held for sale, included in Other current assets is classified as Level 3.
-Additional disclosures are provided in Note 5 - Assets held for sale.
+Additional disclosures are provided in Note 6 - Assets held for sale.

 The carrying amount of the Company's debt does not approximate fair value.
-The fair value is estimated based on quoted market prices for the same or similar debt instruments, as well as discounted cash flows using current interest rates for debt with similar terms, company rating, and remaining maturity.
+The fair value is estimated based on guoted market prices for the same or similar debt instruments, as well as discounted cash flows using current interest rates for debt with similar terms, company rating, and remaining maturity.
 The Company classifies debt as Level 2.
-As at December 31, 2021, the Company's debt, excluding finance leases, had a carrying amount of \$12,475 million (2020 - \$12,832 million) and a fair value of \$14,424 million (2020 - \$16,046 million).
+As at December 31, 2022, the Company's debt, excluding finance leases, had a carrying amount of \$15,419 million (2021 - \$12,475 million) and a fair value of \$14,137 million (2021 - \$14,424 million).
+The carrying amount of debt excluding finance leases exceeded the fair value due to an increase in market rates compared to the stated coupon rate.

-23 - Segmented information
+24 - Segmented information